-Underscored by world tour tumult, affairs of the heart (both romantic and otherwise) and a highly-anticipated September re-release of Rolling Stones' seminal 'Goats Head Soup', the last few years have been nothing if not exceptional for frontman Mick Jagger.
+Underscored by affairs of the heart, world tumult and a highly-anticipated return to the road, the last few years have been nothing if not exceptional for frontman Mick Jagger.

 Norman Seeff shares, "For the EXILE ON MAIN STREET session (December 1971), Mick had the idea of the Stones coming down the ramp of a ship ‘defecting’ to France.
 Rather than risk shooting at the docks, I decided to build a set, hired friends as extras and rented period outfits from Western Costume.
 The session began at midnight.
 An assistant, loving the limelight, impulsively turned to kiss Mick and lost her footing.
 They both came down.
 I captured a sequence of shots that we turned into postcard inserts of classic ‘Stones’ moments.
 Eight of the postcards, with the missing Bill Wyman’s head superimposed on my friend (the one with the beard and fur coat – the one you don’t recognize!), were inserted into the album and have since become valuable collectors items.

 I also art directed the EXILE ON MAIN STREET album package.
 Mick was very hands-on and the final decision maker.
 One afternoon, we asked him to hand-write the liner notes, which we pasted on to layout.
 We created the album package design right there in that moment.
 Here’s a shot of Mick, Marshall Chess (who was then President of Rolling Stones Records) and me sitting working on ideas for the album design.

 In May 1972, I was asked to shoot the Stones in a house in the Hollywood Hills and that’s where I captured some stunning shots of Mick, and Keith too."